alexanxin/Ainterview/README.md

 - **Job Posting Integration**: Mechanism for users to input job posting information to customize the AI interviewer
 - **Payment Processing**: x402 protocol integration for all platform transactions
 - **Feedback System**: Feedback on user responses based on alignment with job requirements

-## x402 Protocol Integration

-Ainterview features innovative integration with the x402 protocol, representing a significant advancement in autonomous digital transactions.
-This protocol enables AI-driven commerce where automated systems can execute transactions without human intervention, positioning Ainterview at the forefront of autonomous payment systems.

-- Solana blockchain integration for high-speed, low-cost transactions
-- Support for Solana-based stablecoins for x402 transactions
-- Integration with Phantom and other Solana-compatible wallets
-- Real-time monitoring of Solana-based x402 transactions
-- Smart contract integration for automated subscription management

 ## Getting Started